typescript-cheatsheets/react/README.md

 #### Overloading Function Types

-Specifically when it comes to functions, you may need to overload instead of union type.
+Specifically, when it comes to functions, you may need to overload instead of union type.
 The most common way function types are written uses the shorthand:

 ```ts
 type FunctionType1 = (x: string, y: number) => number;